by Dr. Robert Berdan

 Collecting rainwater from my roof in order to examine the microscopic life that lives in my gutters

 My interest in photography started with a microscope as I wanted to share images of this incredible world with others.
 It may look like pond scum until you look at it through a light microscope.
 In my previous article I showed a sampling of images taken through the microscope over many years.
 I got so excited about it that I began to investigate this unseen world again.
 The amazing thing is that there are thousands of unusual animal and plant forms and all of them can be found in your backyard, bird bath or a nearby pond or stream.
 In this article I show some animals that I collected near my home in Silver springs Calgary and even in rain water collected from my roof.

-Small pond and marsh north of Calgary - an excellent place to begin searching for aquatic micoro-organisms.
+Small pond and marsh north of Calgary - an excellent place to begin searching for aquatic micro-organisms.

-Some weird and wonderful creatures can be discovered, this protozoan is attached to algae and has long spikes that it extends out in the surrounding water.
+Some weird and wonderful creatures can be discovered, this protozoan (Suctorian - Podophrya sp ?) is attached to algae and has long spikes (axopodia) that it extends out in the surrounding water.
 400X Phase contrast microscopy.

 Euplotes is another unusual but common single celled ciliate found in pond water.
 400X Phase contrast microscopy.

 If you don't own a microscope, you can start examining some of the smaller plants and animals using a hand lens.
 If you have a macro lens you can photograph some of the bigger insects.
 A decent microscope can be purchased for about $100 used, check out Kijjii and E-bay - though it helps to know someone who can guide you if its your first purchase.
 I recently purchased another used microscope off Kijjii and with some loving care I am restoring this microscope to take pictures.